AdrielVelazquez/sqlalchemy-graphql/README.rst

 .. code:: python

-    from youe_application import R, esql
+    from your_application import R, esql
-    from youe_application.your_sqlalchemy_models import ChildModel as BaseChildModel, ParentModel as BaseParentModel, session
+    from your_application.your_sqlalchemy_models import ChildModel as BaseChildModel, ParentModel as BaseParentModel, session

     from sqlalchemy_graphql.epoxy.utils import add_query_args
     from sqlalchemy_graphql.epoxy.query import resolve_sqlalchemy